fommil/fpmortals/manuscript/complete.md

   final class SleepTask extends Sleep[Task] { ... }
 ~~~~~~~~

-But recall that our algebras can provide a `liftM` on their companion, see Chapter 7.4 on the Monad Transformer Library, allowing us to lift a `LocalClock[Task]` into our desired `StateT[Task, BearerToken, ?]` context, and everything is consistent.
+But recall that our algebras can provide a `liftM` on their companion, see
+Chapter 7.4 on the Monad Transformer Library, allowing us to lift a
+`LocalClock[Task]` into our desired `StateT[Task, BearerToken, ?]` context, and
+everything is consistent.

 Unfortunately, that is not the end of the story.
 Things get more complicated
 when we go to the next layer.
-Our `JsonClient` has an interpreter using a different context, an `EitherT[Task, JsonClient.Error, ?]`
+Our `JsonClient` has an interpreter using a
+different context

 {lang="text"}
 ~~~~~~~~